solliancenet/sentinel-defender-workshop-400/day-02/lab04-log-analytics-customization.md

 1. Open the Azure Portal
 2. Browse to the **wssecuritySUFFIX** Log Analytics portal
 3. Under **General**, select **Logs**
-4. Copy and run the following kql query, be sure to replace the `SUFFIX`:
+4. Copy and run the following kql query, be sure to replace the `SUFFIX` with your lab account number:

     ```kql
     externaldata (UserPrincipalName: string) [h"https://wssecuritySUFFIX.blob.core.windows.net/logs/users.csv"] with (ignoreFirstRecord=true)